 “Dressed in black, Lanza proceeds completely unnoticed through an oddly vacant parking lot with a military style rifle and shoots his way through double glass doors and a brand new yet apparently poorly engineered security system.” pg.
 23

-Does this look like an “oddly vacant” parking lot to you?
+“Oddly vacant”?
+Does this look like an “oddly vacant” parking lot to anyone?

 This is a strange claim for Tracy to make as there is a picture of this almost entirely full parking lot in the prologue, right there on page 12.
 James Fetzer says of the image, “The image itself suggests of a group of drivers methodically filling up the lot with used or abandoned cars”.
 So which is it?
 Is it “oddly vacant” or filled with used/abandoned cars?